CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 SmtpUTF8Mailbox and rfc822Name in subjectAltName, issuerAltName, and anywhere else that these are used.

-# Matching of Internationalized Email Addresses in X.509 Certificates
+# Matching of Internationalized Email Addresses in X.509 Certificates {#name-matching}

 Equivalence comparisons with SmtpUTF8Mailbox consist of a domain part step and a Local-part step.
 The comparison form for